micag2025/Toolkit_Google_ADK/README.md

 - Multi-agent orchestration with a RootAgent that routes to specialist agents
 - Real-time web discovery using `google_search`
 - Safe Python execution via ADK's sandboxed executor
-- Extensible: plug in Hugging Face and GitHub integrations for richer developer signals

 ---